ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/5_GMLBasics.md

 Before we move on to adjusting more variables, I have some more details to share on assigning variables

- * **Assignment Operator**: In code, we call `=` the Assignment OperatorWe can think of the variable name on the left as a box, the assignment variable moves the value on the right into the box.
-Unlike math there's no rule that the contents of the box has to be the same as the value for the statement to be valid (although they will be the same once the value is moved into the box).
+ * **Assignment Operator**: In code, we call `=` the Assignment Operator.
+We can think of the variable name on the left as an empty box, and the assignment variable moves the value on the right into the box on the left.
+Unlike math there's no rule that the left side has start out with the same value as the right (although they will be the same once the assignment has been completed).
 For now these differences are subtle, but they'll be important to understand later
- * **Semi Colons**: The semi colon, `;`, marks the end of the statement, think of it like the period at the end of a sentence, it represents the end of a complete thought 😊.
+ * **Semi Colons**: The semi colon `;` marks the end of the statement, think of it like the period at the end of a sentence, it represents the end of a complete thought 😊.
 We use them here for the assignment statement, but we'll also need it on all future statements.
 Interestingly, you can actually remove semi colons, and your code will probably still work fine.
-However there's some specific situations where things could break, and if you hit those situtations, it will be VERY hard to find the issue.
-For this reason yoyogames STRONGLY recommends using semi colons, so this is a good habit to keep.
+However there's some specific situations where things could break, and if you hit those situations, it will be VERY hard to find the issue.
+For this reason yoyogames STRONGLY recommends using semi colons, so this is a good habit to keep
  * **Spacing**: I included a single space on either side of the equal sign, but I don't have a space before the semi colon.
-I almost always do it this way to keep things consistent, but Game Maker doens't actually care at all.
+I almost always do it this way to keep things consistent, but Game Maker doesn't actually care at all.
 You can add as many spaces, tabs, or even new lines around you code, and Game Maker will handle it the same.
 This will be particularly useful when we start getting into functions later.
-Below are some examples with our assignment statement.
+Below are some examples of how we could rewrite our assignment statement

 ```
 x = 30;